-WorldVenture is ready right now to help Afghan refugees.
-Our network of global workers and community centers are already ministering to displaced peoples.
-We are ready to serve Afghan refugees with food, shelter, clothing, counseling, and more.
+WorldVenture continues to serve Afghan refugees.
+Our network of global workers and community centers are ministering to displaced peoples.
+We serve Afghan refugees with food, shelter, clothing, counseling, and more.
 Will you consider making a special gift to WorldVenture’s Afghan Refugee Relief fund?

 Your Support Will Help Afghan Refugees…

-Before our very eyes and in the midst of chaos and war, thousands of Afghans are being displaced from a place they called home.
-Words can’t describe what our Afghan neighbors are experiencing.
+Before our very eyes and in the midst of chaos and war, thousands of Afghans were displaced from a place they called home.
+Words can’t describe what our Afghan neighbors experienced.
 Violence and destruction.
 Families separated.
 Jobs lost.
 Homes and possessions left behind.
-For many Afghans, their best option will be the difficult life of a refugee trying to rebuild their lives in poverty in foreign countries.
-For others, the grim reality of resettlement camps.
-They may escape with their lives, but little else.
+For many Afghans, they now live the difficult life of a refugee trying to rebuild their lives in poverty in foreign countries.
+They escaped with their lives, but little else.
 Our Afghan neighbors are in great need.

-As the world grapples with how to help the Afghan people, WorldVenture is ready and engaging the world for gospel impact right now.
+As the world grappled with how to help the Afghan people, WorldVenture was ready.
+That’s part of what it means to be engaging the world for gospel impact.
 We invite you to join us in loving our Afghan neighbors by responding to this crisis with courage, compassion, generosity and solidarity.
-Through WorldVenture’s vast network of Global Workers and community centers already ministering to displaced peoples, we will serve Afghan refugees by offering food, shelter, clothing, care, counseling and other critical needs.
+Through WorldVenture’s vast network of Global Workers and community centers already ministering to displaced peoples, we were prepared to serve Afghan refugees by offering food, shelter, clothing, care, counseling and other critical needs.
+The need continues long after the news cameras stopped filming.
 Together, we can be Good Samaritans to the Afghan people as Jesus calls us to be.

 Blogs on Afghanistan: